Books of Santa Paula

 Glancing Through The Headlines

-This book was the creative result of Henderson reading through original copies of a vintage hometown newspaper.
-She picked the years of Horace McPhee’s tenure as editor/publisher, 1916–1924, because of the flavor he lent Picture of book coverto his publication.
+Picture of book coverThis book was the creative result of Henderson reading through original copies of a vintage hometown newspaper.
+She picked the years of Horace McPhee’s tenure as editor/publisher, 1916–1924, because of the flavor he lent to his publication.
 These were the years of the World War, Influenza, Prohibition, Women’s Suffrage and other less eventful but important daily happenings in a small town.
 Subtle ironies and humor glimmer among Henderson’s choice of news stories and ads.
 Altogether, her tight focus on the life and times of Santa Paula through its press is an offbeat way to tell an honest, historical story.
 An excellent companion to her newest publication.

 The Santa Paula Historical Society